Provincial Law of Applicability is a harmful law for Indigenous peoples.

 The overemphasis on the Christian religion also played a critical role in demining the cultural diversity among the various First Nations tribes (Shipley, 2017).
 The Provincial Law of Applicability provides this in providing welfare services to the First Nations people under the Child and Family Services Agency.
 It is also essential to note that despite the shared responsibility of the First Nations on welfare, the Provisional Law of Accountability failed to facilitate the reasonable distribution of jurisdictional authority in decision-making.

-Negative Impact of the Provincial Law of Applicability
+The Self-Government Model within the Provincial Law of Applicability

 Conclusion: Provincial Law of Applicability